Blue team (computer security)

 A blue team is a group of individuals who perform an analysis of information systems to ensure security, identify security flaws, verify the effectiveness of each security measure, and make certain all security measures will continue to be effective after implementation.
+The United States National Institute of Standards and Technology glossary defines a blue team as "the group responsible for defending an enterprise's use of information systems by maintaining its security posture against a group of mock attackers".